 Do you know what they are?
 These “background doctrines” are influencing how Scripture is being read today.
-Living our life before God, aligning our will with his, is the central objective of our Christian faith.
-It matters how we live, and on what basis we claim God’s approval.
+Living our lives before God, aligning our wills with his, is the central objective of our Christian faith.
+It matters how we live and on what basis we claim God’s approval.

 Here are just three of the worldviews we need to see operating in the background, along with ways we can respond to them with biblical faithfulness.

 One, personal stories drive biblical interpretation.

 In our culture, personal stories are how we discover “truth” today.
 The individual—me—is the primary point of meaning and fulfillment.
 We don’t look outside of ourselves, to God, to find truth or meaning.
 We look inside, to our own experience.